Katherine Schuelke Sells 24,525 Shares of Seagate Technology plc (NASDAQ:STX) Stock

-Seagate Technology plc (NASDAQ:STX) SVP Katherine Schuelke sold 24,525 shares of the firm’s stock in a transaction dated Friday, April 30th.
-The stock was sold at an average price of $95.70, for a total value of $2,347,042.50.
-Following the sale, the senior vice president now directly owns 44,028 shares in the company, valued at approximately $4,213,479.60.
-The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+Seagate Technology plc (NASDAQ:STX) SVP Katherine Schuelke sold 24,525 shares of Seagate Technology stock in a transaction on Friday, April 30th.
+The stock was sold at an average price of $95.70, for a total transaction of $2,347,042.50.
+Following the sale, the senior vice president now owns 44,028 shares in the company, valued at approximately $4,213,479.60.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.

 Katherine Schuelke also recently made the following trade(s):